 To accomplish these goals, Sage uses Tower alongside several in-house tools regularly used to facilitate collaborative engagements.
 These tools include their Synapse Platform, Bridge Platform, Challenge Platform, and Mobile Toolbox.

-After evaluating several workflow solutions, including CWL on EC2, self-hosted Toil clusters, and integrated bioinformatic analysis platforms, Sage selected Nextflow and Tower from Seqera Labs.
+After evaluating several workflow solutions, including CWL on EC2, self-hosted Toil clusters, and integrated bioinformatic analysis platforms, Sage selected Nextflow and Tower from Seqera.
 Today, Sage runs a mix of in-house developed pipelines (DAGS) and nf-core pipelines, all hosted on GitHub.

 Sage makes extensive use of Tower Secrets across all of their projects, to facilitate secure connections and data sharing using Synapse, Sage’s platform for research collaboration.